 - reuse stationery such as envelopes and file jackets as far as possible; and - use blank side of used paper for drafting or printing documents for internal reference.

 Recycle

-- collect toner cartridges and waste paper for recycling.
-During the year, we collected 20 687 kg of waste paper which represented an increase of 13.67% over the previous year; and - in support of ETWB's initiative, we participate in a pilot scheme to collect waste CDs in the office to help promote a greener environment.
+collect toner cartridges and waste paper for recycling.
+During the year, we collected 26 732 kg of waste paper which represented an increase of 29.22% over the previous year; and

 Replace